asmarcheva/asmarcheva.github.io/index.md

 ## Current work

+"The value of biased water forecasts for farm adaptation": Job Market Paper, draft coming soon

 "Equity and Efficiency in International Climate Adaptation Portfolios" with Derek Lemoine and Ivan Rudik

 ## Published and Forthcoming Papers